mikkohei13/Lastuja/gps-havistin/readme.md

 ## Todo

+## Soon
 - Proper logout
-- Linting
 - Remove linter from fetch, update readme accordingly
 - Use Winston throughout the application
 - Better names, e.g. lajifi_login -> lajifi
 - Fetch
+    - Email validation results
     - Map taxon names to codes?
         - key taxonID
         - API https://api.laji.fi/v0/taxa/search?query=TAXONNAME&limit=1&matchType=exact&onlySpecies=false&onlyFinnish=false&onlyInvasive=false&access_token=APITOKEN
     - Sanitize file names, so that they can be used as get param
+    - Locality name from GPX
+    - Test
+        - Viesti lähetetty useisiin osoitteisiin
+        - Liitteenä jokin muu kuin gpx
+        - Liitteenä malformed gpx
 - Send
     - Understand parsing json from api: body-parser module?
     - (Try sending invalid file)
 - Make this one system, with shared node_modules.
 Keep fetch and send in their own subfolders, and create new folder for shared code, e.g. db models
 - Separate code into reusable modules, use them through middleware.
 This means making lajifi_login as module, and using that from middleware, which is being used from route.
 Document this for future code discussions.

-For production
+- Sanitize user input?

+### Later
+- Automatic linting
+- Testing
+- Debugging w/ debug module
 - Use person token via cookie, using session module?
     - Use production-ready session store
-- Sanitize user input?
 - GDPR requirements
-- Refactor error handling in laji_login into a function (Is this valuable?
-Different logick in error handling?
-Use promises instead?)

-Later
 - Promises instead of callbacks, with sane error handling

-### FETCH
+- Save date to db, show on front page
+- Styling
-- Email validation results
+- Fetch
+    - Käsitellyn (=validoidun) viestin poisto Gmailin inboxista
     - Viestin body documentin notesiin
-- Käsitellyn (=validoidun) viestin poisto Gmailin inboxista
-- Debugging w/ debug module
-- Better error handling
-- gpx-document -parserista voisi tehdä npm-moduulin

-- Test
-   - Viesti lähetetty useisiin osoitteisiin
-   - Liitteenä jokin muu kuin gpx
-   - Liitteenä malformed gpx

-#### SEND
-- Vihkoon tallennus -käli
+- Send
     - Use error template for errors, or disable error template
-- UI w/ express
-- Login w/ havistin-PHP
-- List your unsent files
-- Lajinimet eivät tunnistaudu Vihkossa - käyttäjän pitää klikata jokaista havaintoa saadakseen nimen tunnistetuksi.
-Toistaiseksi ok, pakottaa tarkistamaan havainnot.
-- Ei paikannimeä - käyttäjän pitää lisätä paikannimet itse Vihkossa

 ## Notes